PWD2/Sgrstlfr.v1.0/README.md

 [3]	WANG O, CHIN R, CHENG X, et al. Efficient and unique cobarcoding of second-generation sequencing reads from long DNA molecules enabling cost-effective and accurate sequencing, haplotyping, and de novo assembly [J].
 Genome Res, 2019, 29(5): 798-808.

-**and some reference software and Thans for the software
+### 4.and some reference software and Thans for the software

 SOAPnuke:https://github.com/BGI-flexlab/SOAPnuke。